International Code Council Recognizes the Importance of World Plumbing Day

 To bring attention to the importance of plumbing, sanitation and fresh water, World Plumbing Day highlights the essential role of plumbers and code-compliant plumbing systems in improving public health and protecting the environment.

-For those of us living in a modern home, it’s easy to take indoor plumbing and running water for granted.
-But for an estimated 2 billion people around the world who lack access to safe, clean water and the 3.6 billion people living without basic sanitation, the absence of these amenities is a significant hardship that directly threatens their health and well-being.
+For an estimated two billion people around the world who lack access to safe, clean water, and the 3.6 billion people living without basic sanitation, the absence of indoor plumbing and running water is a significant hardship that directly threatens their health and well-being.

-Lack of access to clean water and proper sanitation systems not only poses major health risks but also serves to inhibit agriculture and other economic activities.
-According to UNICEF, 4 billion people experience severe water scarcity for at least one month each year, and some 700 million people could be displaced by intense water scarcity by 2030.
+The absence of these crucial systems not only poses major health risks but also serves to inhibit agriculture and other economic activities.
+According to UNICEF, four billion people experience severe water scarcity for at least one month each year, and some 700 million people could be displaced by intense water scarcity by 2030.

 World Plumbing Day